Bod9001/DockerFileForAMDAIWin/README.md

 remedy? if you don't have the hardware may be temporarily increasing your ram cash/whatever it's called file so it can temporarily allocate it, interestingly don't seem to spike after it's done it 1st/2nd time, Probably some JIT compiling on the AMD side using too much memory

 docker is a bit weird inside of the virtual WSL2 Linux so you'll have to run a plane docker composed before it will allow the GPU pass through to work for some reason ( is part of the guide so don't worry too much )

-it seems for me every time after a computer restart?
-I have to run the WSL2_set_up then exit out with ctrl + c then run the thing I want to run otherwise it complains about a missing bind

 confirm working with Windows10 and an RX7900XTX